telerik/blazor-docs/components/signature/overview.md

 This article provides information about the <a href = "https://www.telerik.com/blazor-ui/signature" target="_blank">Blazor Signature component</a> and its core features.

-The Blazor Signature component provides an area where users can draw their signatures with the mouse, pen, or with their fingertips.
-You can use the component as part of any application where the users must sign a document.
-The Blazor Signature can be easily integrated with the [TelerikForm.]({%slug form-overview%}) The component stores the value of the signature as a <a href="https://learn.microsoft.com/en-us/dotnet/api/system.buffers.text.base64?view=net-6.0">base64 string</a>
+The Blazor Signature component provides an area where users can draw their signatures with a mouse, pen, or with their fingertips.
+You can use the component in any application where the users must sign a document.
+The Blazor Signature integrates easily with the [TelerikForm]({%slug form-overview%}).
+The component stores the value of the signature as a <a href="https://learn.microsoft.com/en-us/dotnet/api/system.buffers.text.base64?view=net-6.0">base64 string</a>

 ## Creating Blazor Signature